 Terms of Business

-3. This agreement and the schedules thereto (the Agreement) set out the basis on which we will provide services to you.
+3. This Agreement sets out the basis on which we will provide services to you.
 This Agreement governs each Transaction entered into or outstanding between us on or after the execution of this Agreement.

 4. Where there is any conflict between this Agreement and any other agreement or terms of business in respect of the services we provide to you in respect of the Transactions, the terms of this Agreement will prevail.

 1.1 In this Agreement, unless a contrary intention appears:

 "Applicable Regulations" means all applicable laws, rules, regulations, instruments and provisions in force from time to time, the Rules of the relevant Market and the rules, principles and codes of practice stipulated by any regulatory authority to which the parties are subject, including but not limited to the FSMA (as amended), FCA Rules, the Proceeds of Crime Act 2002 (as amended), the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017, MiFID II, the Terrorism Act 2000 (as amended);

 "Associate" means an undertaking in the same group as us, a representative whom we, or an undertaking in the same group as us, appoint, or any other person with whom we have a relationship that might reasonably be expected to give rise to a community of interest between us and them;

 "Agreement" has the meaning given in clause 2.3;

 "Business Day" means a day which is not a Saturday or Sunday and upon which banks are open for business in London;

 "Client Money" means money that belongs to our clients and is segregated from our own money in accordance with the FCA's CASS Rules (as defined below).
 The rules ensure a clear separation between money that belongs to our customers and money that belongs to the firm;